rsaggere/Getting_and_cleaning_data/CodeBook.md

 The R script can be divided into 5 high level sections.
 Each section is described below:

-Section 1.
-Merge the training and the test sets to create one data set.

-After setting the source directory for the files, read into tables the data located in

-features.txt
-activity_labels.txt
-subject_train.txt
-x_train.txt
-y_train.txt
-subject_test.txt
-x_test.txt
-y_test.txt
+        Read the various data files into respective data frames

-Assign column names and merge to create one data set.
+        Assign column names to data frames

+        Combines all data frames into one

-Section 2.
-Use the "grep" function to search and extract only the measurements on the mean and standard deviation for each measurement.
+        Search and extract only the measurements on the mean & std for each measurement

-Section 3.
-Use descriptive activity names to name the activities in the data set

-Merge data subset with the activityType table to cinlude the descriptive activity names

-Section 4.
-Appropriately label the data set with descriptive activity names.

-Use gsub function for pattern replacement to clean up the data labels.

-Section 5.
-Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+        Combine these columns into a new data frame along with subject_id & activity_id

+        Include textual description for activity_id

+        Using the melt function convert data frame from long format to short format

+        Using sqldf function, calculate the average value by actitity,subject,variable

+        Using dcast function, convert the data fram from short to long format

+        Write contents to file